skittlemittle/arduino_projects/README.md

 ## motion alarm:
 Senses motion, triggers an alarm; put it in random doorways and wait for your victims to be [bamboozled.](https://pics.onsizzle.com/you-thought-was-slug-but-was-dogco-bamboozled-again-always-6281922.png)
+The sensor pin goes LOW when motion is detected, so we pull it up internally.

 **Parts:**